A new construction of subgroups of big mapping class groups: Surfaces from graphs and non-conjugate embeddings

 For the remainder of the paper, when we say that we remove copies of $\Pi$ from the supports of multipushes, we will mean that we do so in the above manner, so that the resulting groups are isomorphic.

-If the ends of $\Gamma$ contain a Cantor set, then there are uncountably many non-conjugate copies of $G$ in $\mapS$.
+If the end space of $\Gamma$ contains a Cantor set, then there are uncountably many non-conjugate copies of $G$ in $\mapS$.
 To see this, use the procedure above to edit the domains of the multipush maps by removing a collection of copies of $\Pi$ that accumulate onto a closed subset of the Cantor set of ends of $S=S_\Gamma(\Pi)$.
 By removing copies of $\Pi$ that accumulate onto non-homeomorphic closed subsets of the Cantor set, we obtain a non-conjugate embedding of $G$ into $\mapS$.

 Above, we assumed that $S=S_\Gamma(\Pi)$.
 However, the argument applies more broadly.
 For example, if $S= S_\Gamma(\Pi)\connsumv\Omega_v$ and each $\Omega_v$ has only planar ends and $\Pi$ has nonzero finite genus, then adding two finite collections of handles of differing sizes to some $\Omega_v$ still results in the complements of the domains being non-homeomorphic subspaces.
 More generally, we could let $\Pi$ be any surface with a countable end space and one boundary component (of which there are uncountably many), so long as removing two finite collections of $\Pi$ of differing cardinalities still results in the complement subsurfaces being non-homeomorphic.
 This observation leads to the definition of the following family of surfaces.